You may wish to see an introduction to this section first.

 The main gate of Perge was protected by two round towers; they were built before the town became a Roman possession (188 BC).
 Later on with the expansion of Perge the towers lost their defensive purpose, but due to the elegance of their design they were retained and turned into a triumphal entrance to a long colonnaded street which crossed the town.

-A large agorÓ (market place/forum) lay to the east of the gate.
-It had an almost square shape with a tholos (round building) at its centre.
-Similar to other Roman agorÓ (see that of Smyrna), grey granite and white marble were used for building the porticoes which were flanked by shops.
+A large agora/forum lay to the east of the gate.
+It had an almost square shape with a tholos (round building) at its centre, similar to the agora of Side.
+In both agoras (and at Smyrna), grey granite and white marble were used for building the porticoes which were flanked by shops.

 The main baths are located to the west of the gate; they are among the largest and finest ones which can be seen in Turkey.
-In addition to the traditional three halls (frigidarium - cold, tepidarium - mildly warm, calidarium - hot), they had several open courtyards surrounded by porticoes.
+In addition to the traditional three halls (frigidarium - cold, tepidarium - warm, calidarium - hot), they had several open courtyards surrounded by porticoes.
 The halls and the courtyards were decorated with many statues.
 These were unearthed in the 1980s and have been relocated to the Archaeological Museum of Antalya.
-Several of them show mutilation of the genitals, a likely action of the early Christians.
+Several of them show mutilation of the genitals, e.g. a statue of Emperor Hadrian, a likely action of the early Christians.

 (left) The calidarium; (centre) the heating system under its pavement; (right) a detail of a marble pavement